stormxio/stmx-token/README.md

 [![Coverage](https://github.com/stormxio/stmx-token/actions/workflows/Coverage.yml/badge.svg)](https://github.com/stormxio/stmx-token/actions/workflows/Coverage.yml)

 StormX is changing their staking and token contracts to future-proof itself via upgradeability and increase sustainability of the token by adding fees.
 The new staking contract will add a 10% withdrawal penalty if users remove their tokens without waiting for the 14-day cooldown period.
-The penalty will be removed from the principal amount that was staked.
+The penalty will be removed from the total principal amount that was staked.
 For example, if a user stakes 100 STMX and unstakes the next day then they will lose 10 STMX tokens.
-Those tokens will be disbursed to StormX.
+Those tokens will be disbursed to a StormX treasury wallet.

 The new StormX token will be an upgradeable OpenZeplin based ERC20 contract.
 This should allow StormX to make changes to the token over time as the ecosystem changes and users need additional features.
 The new token will have the same ticker as the previous token STMX.
 There will be no brand changes.

 Lastly, StormX requires a swap contract to facilitate 1:1 swap between the old STMX token and the new one.
-Users will pay for their own gas fees, and the swap will stay open until StormX and the community decide to close it permanently.
+Users will pay for their own gas fees, and the swap will stay open until the StormX governance community votes on when to close the swap.

 ## Requirements

 This project consists of three contracts.
 One for a new STMX ERC20 token.
-The second contract for the conversion from the old STMX token to the new STMX token.
+The second contract is the conversion from the old STMX token to the new STMX token.
 The third contract for the staking functionality.

 ### STMX contract